baotramduong/Porfolio_Project_The_Movie_Industry/README.md

             - r2 = 0.089
             - Rating is positively correlated with worldwide profit but not strongly.
             - Top 100 movies score a 7.1 on average.
+            - General movies score a 6.4 on average.
             - Bottom 100 movies score a 6.1 on average.

             Thriller/Suspense is the highest rated genre.